 Safe Streets Long Beach Action Plan

 The Safe Streets Long Beach initiative aims to eliminate traffic-related fatalities and serious injuries by 2026.
 To meet this 2026 goal, which was approved by the Long Beach City Council in 2016, the City has developed the Safe Streets LB Action Plan.
 Through data analysis, community input, and best practice research, the Action Plan will set Long Beach on a clear path to eliminating traffic-related deaths and serious injuries Citywide.
-Look for additional information and the Safe Streets Long Beach Action Plan, which will be released in full in late 2019.
+Look for additional information and the Safe Streets Long Beach Action Plan, which will be released in full in early 2020.

 The Safe Streets LB Action Plan will propose a series of Keystone Actions to move Long Beach towards zero traffic deaths and serious injuries.
 These actions are a first step toward making our streets safer for everyone.

 - Keystone Action #1: Dedicate Resources to Vision Zero

 - Keystone Action #2: Lower Vehicle Speeds

 - Keystone Action #3: Implement Best Practice Street Design